Want to Test Your Progesterone? Here’s What a PdG Test Can Tell You

 Your PdG test results may differ depending on the type of PdG test that you use.
 For example, if you are using a Proov test, you will be given either a positive or negative result after taking the test.
 If your result is positive, this means that you have at least 5 ug/ml of PdG in your urine – an indication that ovulation has occurred.
 If your result is negative, this means that you have less than 5 ug/ml of PdG in your urine and have not ovulated.

 With Mira Confirm, however, you will receive a numeric value of your PdG levels.
-You can then use this data to confirm ovulation by tracking and monitoring your PdG levels over time, making sure to keep an eye out for any changes or fluctuations.
+You can then use this data to confirm ovulation by tracking your PdG levels over time, making sure to keep an eye out for any changes or fluctuations.

 Other progesterone test considerations